OogieOrange/project-1-karate-koi/README.md

 - The landing page provides a photograph and text overlay.

-- The image introduces the main focus of Karate Koi while the cover text explains in precice words why you should try karate, and may act as an intrigue to read more.
+- The image introduces the main focus of Karate Koi while the cover text explains in precise words why you should try karate, and may act as an intrigue to read more.

 <br>